Mount Dennis: Education

 Dennis Community School is a secular public elementary school at 17 Dennis Avenue, near Weston Road and Eglinton Avenue West, operated by the Toronto District School Board.
 The first Mount Dennis school opened in 1891 according to the TDSB's web-site for Dennis Avenue Community School (GR.
 JK-06).
 For Catholic Primary Education, Our Lady of Victory at 70 Guestville Ave is also available for education, and was founded in 1944, and is operated by the TCDSB.
 St Nicholas of Bari, Santa Maria, St John Bosco, Pope Paul, St Rita, St Cecilia, St Bernard, St Francis Xavier, St Andre elementary schools are all operated by the TCDSB, and are all elementary schools that border Mount Dennis as well, giving testament to the neighbourhood's strong catholic base since the post World War II era.

 The neighbourhood's 60-year-old library, a branch of the Toronto Public Library system, reopened in 2013 after extensive renovations.
 Located at Weston Rd. and Eglinton Avenue West.
 The new facility was designed to be a community hub and is seen by some to reflect the evolving nature of the neighbourhood.

-In addition to the Toronto District School Board, three other public school boards also operate in the City of Toronto.
-The Toronto Catholic District School Board (TCDSB), is a public English separate school board; Conseil scolaire Viamonde is a secular French public school board; and the Conseil scolaire de district catholique Centre-Sud is a French separate public school board.

 Transit

-Mount Dennis station will be the westernmost terminus of Line 5 Eglinton and a stop on the GO Transit Kitchener line when it opens in 2022.
+Mount Dennis station is slated to be the westernmost terminus of Line 5 Eglinton and a stop on the GO Transit Kitchener line when it opens.
 It will also feature a 15-bay bus terminal for local bus routes.
 The maintenance facility for the vehicles on Line 5 will be on the site of the old Kodak plant in Mount Dennis.

-When he was a candidate for Mayor of Toronto John Tory's platform included a transit plan he called SmartTrack.
+When he was a candidate for Mayor of Toronto, John Tory's platform included a transit plan he called SmartTrack.
 The centrepiece of the plan was what he called a 53 km "surface-subway", which would run through Mount Dennis.
 SmartTrack was to share the rights-of-way of existing rail lines—except for a turn-off at Mount Dennis, where he imagined the route could run parallel to Eglinton, using the right-of-way that had been set aside decades ago for the Richview Expressway.
 Tory promised that, by the use of existing rights-of-way, this new transit route could be built for a modest $8 billion CAD.
 Unfortunately Rob Ford, the former mayor, had sold off the Richview right-of-way.
 This would require multiple tunneled sections along Eglinton, eroding the cost-savings Tory promised.
 Further, Tory's plan overlooked that the turning radius for large heavy rail vehicles would require extensive tunneling under Mount Dennis itself.

 In late 2015 Metrolinx made public its plans to include a gas-fired electrical generator on its Mount Dennis campus.